AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 ## Limitations {#limitations}

-Some file systems don't support the `mmap(2)` system call that the statistics system requires.
+Some file systems don’t support the `mmap(2)` system call that the statistics system requires.
 See also [issue 1188].

 You can resolve this issue:

-- either by supplying the `--work-dir DIRECTORY` arguments to `AdGuardHome` binary.
+- either by supplying the `--work-dir DIRECTORY` arguments to the `AdGuardHome` binary.
 This option will tell AGH to use another directory for all its files instead of the default `./data` directory.

 - or by creating symbolic links pointing to another file system that supports `mmap(2)` (e.g. tmpfs):